hashicorp/vault/website/content/docs/secrets/consul.mdx

     By default, the secrets engine will mount at the name of the engine.
 To enable the secrets engine at a different path, use the `-path` argument.

-2. In Consul versions below 1.4, acquire a [management token][consul-mgmt-token] from Consul, using the `acl_master_token` from your Consul configuration file or another management
+1. Bootstrap the Consul ACL system if not already done.
+To begin configuring the secrets engine, we must give Vault the necessary credentials to manage Consul.

-    token:
+    In Consul versions below 1.4, acquire a [management token][consul-mgmt-token] from Consul using the `acl_master_token` from your Consul configuration file, or another management token:

     ```shell-session
     $ curl \